electronut/ElectronutLabs-bluey/arduino_setup.md

 * Bluey comes preprogrammed with [serial DFU bootloader], which Nordic's nrfjprog utility can program using serial connection.
 To trigger bootloader, press and hold button1, press the Reset button and then release button1.

 * Bluey's blue LED will start blinking in a 'timebomb' pattern, indicating that it is in DFU bootloader mode.
 Now you can press upload button in arduino IDE to program your code.

-* If your bluey does not have a bootloader preinstalled, it can be programmed via the 'Tools->Burn bootloader' menu (it is configured to use Bumpy as the programmer).
-The source for the bootloader is [here](https://github.com/electronut/bluey_serial_dfu_bootloader).

-* As mentioned in [electronut/arduino-bluey](https://github.com/electronut/arduino-bluey) `README`, you may need to program softdevice once before programming any sketches that use BLE capabilities (i.e. depend on softdevice being programmed).

-* _NOTE_: You can use [bumpy](https://www.tindie.com/products/ElectronutLabs/bumpy-blackmagic-probe-compatible-swd-debugger/), or Blackmagicprobe compatible programmer/debugger (or others) to program the bootloader .hex file, or with arduino IDE's .hex output file too.
-(We're working on adding bumpy/BMP support to it).

 ## Pin mapping